kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

     tmsh create sys log-config filter filter-01260009 message-id 01260009 publisher loki-syslog-pub
     ```

-    **Alternatively** you can use the included **install-f5-logpub.sh** Bash script to perform all of the above actions.
-Edit the Bash script to update the "CREDS" field with the correct BIG-IP user:pass information, and edit the "SYSLOG" field to point to the IP and port of the server running the Promtail service.
-Then run the script, providing the IP of the BIG-IP as an argument.
-Example:
-    ```
-    chmod +x install-f5-logpub.sh
-    ./install-f5-logpub.sh 172.16.1.83
-    ```

     The log publisher must now be attached to an existing SSL Orchestrator security policy.
 Edit the below to point to the correct named object.
     ```
     tmsh modify apm log-setting <profile> access replace-all-with { general-log { log-level { access-control err access-per-request err ssl-orchestrator info } publisher loki-syslog-pub type ssl-orchestrator } }